hyperledger-archives/fabric/docs/dev-setup/obcca-setup.md

-# Open Blockchain (OBC) Certificate Authority (CA) Setup
+# Certificate Authority (CA) Setup

 ## Overview

-The _Open Blockchain Certificate Authority (OBC CA)_ provides a number of certificate services to users of a blockchain.
+The _Certificate Authority_ (CA) provides a number of certificate services to users of a blockchain.
 More specifically, these services relate to _user enrollment_, _transactions_ deployed or invoked on the blockchain, and _TLS_-secured connections between users or components of the blockchain.

 ### Enrollment Certificate Authority